mitc-mcla/mitc-mcla.github.io/_posts/2016-06-22-full-stack-computer-projects-learning-how-to-code.markdown

 **Table Of Contents:** (more tutorials coming soon...)

-1. <a href="#project1">"Setting Up A Personal Web Server With The Raspberry Pi 3"</a> (Appeared as <a href="https://opensource.com/article/17/3/building-personal-web-server-raspberry-pi-3" target="_blank">"How To Set Up A Personal Web Server With A Raspberry Pi"</a> on **Opensource.com**)
+1. <a href="#project1">"Setting Up A Personal Web Server With The Raspberry Pi 3"</a> (Appeared as "How To Set Up A Personal Web Server With A Raspberry Pi https://opensource.com/article/17/3/building-personal-web-server-raspberry-pi-3" on **Opensource.com**)
 2. <a href="#project2">"Building A Personal Website Using A Domain Name, GitHub Pages, Jekyll, Dynamic DNS (Domain Name Server), and Apache"</a>
 3. <a href="#project3">"Securing A Website With HTTPS (Let's Encrypt)"</a>
 4. <a href="#project4">"Protecting A Website With CloudFlare"</a>
 5. <a href="#project5">"Setting Up Web Analytics & Website Monitoring"</a>
-6. <a href="https://help.github.com/articles/creating-a-custom-404-page-for-your-github-pages-site/" target="_blank">"Creating A Custom 404 Page For Your Github Page Site"</a>
+6. "Creating A Custom 404 Page For Your Github Page Site (https://help.github.com/articles/creating-a-custom-404-page-for-your-github-pages-site/)"
 7. <a href="#project7">"Redirecting www Traffic To non-www With Apache"</a>
 8. "Creating A Secure VPN (Virtual Private Network)"
 9. <a href="#project9">"Setting Up Cloud-based Storage"</a>